lowestofthe1ow/cemclrn-mp/README.md

 </div>

 > [!NOTE]
 > **This repository contains LaTeX source code for the paper**.
-The Flutter mobile application can be found [here](https://github.com/lowestofthe1ow/cemclrn-mp).
+The Python web server can be found [here](https://github.com/lowestofthe1ow/cemclrn-mp-train).
 The paper's LaTeX source can be found [here](https://github.com/lowestofthe1ow/cemclrn-mp-report).